aptech/docs/docs/CR-eqSolve.rst

     .. csv-table::
         :widths: auto

-    0,"Variable names are not padded to give them equal length.
+        "0", "Variable names are not padded to give them equal length.
 For example, *X1, X2,...,X10,...*"
-    1,"Variable names are padded with zeros to give them an equal number of characters.
+        "1", "Variable names are padded with zeros to give them an equal number of characters.
 For example, *X01,X02,...,X10,...* This is useful if you want the variable names to sort properly."

 Remarks
 -------